dctime/signals/features.md

 Signal Research Station now supports 3 input slots to 1 output slot recipes with item count

 output slot should not able to modify

+### 2025.7.7

+research station should check input signal to add progress

+recipe needs a formula input of signal from output to input